decentralized-identity/keri/docs/Glossary.md

 In our context it is software and sometimes hardware that serves as a key store and functionality.
 Keys can be private keys and public keys, hashes and pointers.
 Functionality can be signing, invoices (receive), send, virtual credentials, delegation, etc. This is the [`agency`](#agency) part of a wallet. \
 [More about digital ID Wallets](https://www.thalesgroup.com/en/markets/digital-identity-and-security/government/identity/digital-identity-services/digital-id-wallet)\
 [More about cryto Wallets](https://cryptocurrencyfacts.com/what-is-a-cryptocurrency-wallet/).

+#### Witness

+Witness legal term
+Witness of cryptographic accumulators
+Witnesses as lightweight nodes in simplified distributed consensus algorithms (ftp://ftp.cse.ucsc.edu/pub/darrell/IPCCC-Paris-2015.pdf)
+    Dozens of papers that use the term Witness in a similar role to KERI  for example https://ieeexplore.ieee.org/document/8644609

+#### Zero trust
+In short, a Zero Trust approach trusts no one.\
+Zero Trust is a shift of network defenses toward a more comprehensive IT security model that allows organizations to restrict access controls to networks, applications, and environment without sacrificing performance and user experience.
+As more organizations do more computing outside their perimeter in the cloud, security teams find it increasingly difficult to trust or identify who and what should be allowed or trusted with access to their networks.
+As a result, an increasing number of organizations are adopting Zero Trust as an element or a component of their trust network architecture and enterprise security strategy.

+Zero Trust is a security concept that requires all users, even those inside the organization’s enterprise network, to be authenticated, authorized, and continuously validating security configuration and posture, before being granted or keeping access to applications and data.
+This approach leverages advanced technologies such as multifactor authentication, identity and access management (IAM), and next-generation endpoint security technology to verify the user’s identity and maintain system security.